Men in Black: International will be forgotten in a flash

-After seeing Tessa Thompson and Chris Hemsworth pop off the screen in Thor: Ragnarok and Avengers: Endgame, the prospect of them pairing up to protect the Earth from the scum of the universe is exciting.
-Unfortunately, this Men in Black spinoff from Fate of the Furious and Straight Outta Compton director F. Gary Gray doesn't live up to its potential due to shallow characters and a weak script.
+After seeing Tessa Thompson and Chris Hemsworth pop off the screen in Thor: Ragnarok and Avengers: Endgame, the prospect of them pairing up again to protect Earth from the scum of the universe was exciting.
+Unfortunately, the new Men in Black spinoff from Fate of the Furious and Straight Outta Compton director F. Gary Gray doesn't live up to its potential due to shallow characters and a weak script.

-The film opened Thursday, June 13 in Australia and comes to the US and UK on Friday, June 14.
+Men in Black: International opened Thursday, June 13 in Australia and opens in the US and UK on Friday, June 14.

 Things kick off promisingly enough, with alien policing MiB Agents H (Hemsworth) and High T (Liam Neeson) engaging in an energetic mission on the Eiffel Tower, and Neeson bringing his usual growling gravitas.
 This opening scene ends on a cliff-hanger, setting up an element of uncertainty around these two.